 AT&T, while initially skeptical of the fixed wireless opportunity, announced in September 2018 that it would begin to rollout a fixed wireless service by late 2019.

 Both companies are working with Samsung for the delivery of critical infrastructure for their 5G launches.

 On the other end of the spectrum, companies like Google may start to build a mobile 5G network using the number of fixed wireless assets installed as part of its growing Webpass business (acquired in 2016).

 Ultimately, fixed wireless is early in its progression to extend mobile 5G service into buildings beyond line-of-sight or to provide internet access to homes and businesses.

 What’s next for 5G

-As numerous wireless carriers plan to offer 5G service in the coming year, the entire telecom industry is banding together to capitalize on this shift to higher radio wave frequencies.
+As numerous wireless carriers plan to offer 5G service in the coming year, the entire telecom industry is hard at work to capitalize on this shift to higher radio wave frequencies:

-But with so many companies working to make the technology a reality, consumers should expect to see 5G-enabled devices in 2019.
+But with so many companies working to make the technology a reality, consumers should expect to see a range of 5G-enabled devices in the near future.
 Once carriers activate 5G in a minimum viable number of cities, compatible phones will soon follow.

 While 5G service may be start to become more broadly available in the coming year, 4G will still remain the default service in areas outside of a select few densely populated cities.
 Widespread 5G coverage could take over a decade — and as for the broader industrial applications of 5G, estimates suggest that adoption will take off in the early 2020s.